 - Court / legal issues

-Our assessment process includes three parts:
+Our assessment process includes three parts, conducted over three separate appointments:

 - Clinical interview: The clinical interview involves a semi-structured interview with the patient.
 A parent or other support person can also be involved, if appropriate.
 The purpose is to collect background information, identify the question(s) that will be considered in the testing, and provide information about the assessment process.